 Michigan's No-Fault laws are constantly changing and evolving.
-While we strongly suggest consulting with a specialized Michigan personal injury lawyer, The Michigan Law Firm, PLLC is dedicated to providing Michigan citizens and medical providers with access to current Michigan case law so providers can stay informed and understand their rights.
+While we strongly suggest consulting with a specialized Michigan personal injury lawyer, The Michigan Law Firm, PC is dedicated to providing Michigan citizens and medical providers with access to current Michigan case law so providers can stay informed and understand their rights.

 This information is for general informational purposes only.
 Feel free to contact our firm at 844.464.3476 to discuss any of these questions or your unique case for free.

 How long does a medical provider have to submit a claim and/or sue the no-fault insurer?

 Generally, there is a "one-year-back" rule which permits the possibility of recovery one year after the services were performed.
 Some exceptions may exist in certain circumstances.
 See MCL 500.3145.

 When is payment from an auto insurance company due?